 Harry James Potter could confidently say that he was a war veteran.
 Having fought numerous skirmishes and several larger battles honed his reflexes and made him light on his feet.
 Being a Wizard was also something to add to his identity.

-Both of these things, however, could not prepare him for what was about to happen.
-His efforts to figure out the other patron's line of work ceased when unpleasant static energy filled the air, emitting a barely audible hum that made the hairs on the back of his neck stand.
-The others felt it too, though only the two men he'd been listening to seemed to have an inkling as to what was actually causing it.
+Both of these things however could not prepare him for what was about to happen.
+His efforts to figure out the other patron's line of work ceased when an unpleasant static energy filled the air, emitting a barely audible hum that made the hairs on the back of his neck stand straight.
+The others felt it too, though only the two men he'd been listening to seemed to have an inkling as to what was causing it.

 The bad news was the reason for this.

-"Get in the back!" the dark-skinned man hollered, while the older one pulled out what looked to be a muggle pistol.
+"Get in the back!" the dark skinned man hollered, while the older one pulled out what looked to be a muggle gun from his waistband.
 The rings appeared again, depositing another six men with the first.
-They formed a loose semicircle, while a small number entered the now deserted eating area.
+They formed a loose semicircle, while a small number entered the now mostly deserted diner.

-Harry, on the other hand, grinned manically, finally realizing what had been missing from his life.
+Harry on the other hand found himself grinning, almost manically.
+It was the moment he realized what had been missing from his life.
 It was an epiphany, brought on under less than ideal circumstances, but welcome none the less.

-The now merrily burning furniture was belching thick, black smoke which, if left unchecked, would flush them out and into the waiting arms of the large group of hostiles outside.
-A simple bubblehead charm would negate the disadvantage, but those muggles playing hero didn't have that luxury.
+The now merrily burning furniture was belching thick, black smoke which, if left unchecked, would flush them out.
+A simple bubblehead charm would allow him greater freedom, but those muggles playing hero didn't have that luxury.

 Without much effort, the as of yet unseen Wizard snuffed the flames with a flick of his wand, then snapped off a pair of stunners that felled the lead two combatants.

 Harry frowned, unhappy with the performance.
-The first had hit as intended, but the follow up was sloppy, clipping the armored man in the shoulder instead of center mass as he'd been taught.
+The first had hit as intended, but the follow up was sloppy, clipping the armoured man in the shoulder instead of center mass as he'd been taught.

-"Must be getting rusty."
-He grumbled, determined henceforth to put a little more effort into keeping his skills sharp.
+"Must be getting rusty," he grumbled, deciding to put a little more effort henceforth into keeping his skills sharp.